Vapniarka: World War II camp

 Within a few weeks, the first symptoms of the disease appeared, affecting the bone marrow of prisoners and causing paralysis.
 By January 1943, hundreds of prisoners were suffering from lathyrism.
 The inmates declared a hunger strike and demanded medical assistance.
 As a result, the authorities allowed the Jewish Aid Committee in Bucharest to supply them with medicine, and the prisoners' relatives were allowed to send them parcels.
 It was only at the end of January that the prisoners were no longer fed with the animal fodder that had caused the disease, but 117 Jews were paralyzed for life.

 In March 1943, it was found that 427 Jews had been imprisoned for no reason whatsoever.
 They were moved to various ghettos in Transnistria, but were sent back to Romania and released only in December 1943–January 1944.
 In October 1943, when the Soviet Red Army was approaching the region, it was decided to liquidate the camp.
 80 Jews were sent to ghettos in Transnistria.
-54 Communists were taken to a prison in Rîbnița, Transnistria, where they were killed in their cells by SS men on March 19, 1944.
+54 communists were taken to a prison in Rîbnița, Transnistria, where they were killed in their cells by SS men on March 19, 1944.
 A third group, which included most of the prisoners (565 persons), was moved to Romania in March 1944 and imprisoned in the camp for political prisoners in Târgu Jiu, until after the fall of the Antonescu government in August.
 According to the Yad Vashem database, the number of Jews who lived in Vapniarka whose names are available, including the deportees, who died in the Holocaust was 92.
+For more information on the Holocaust in Transnistria, including on the fate of the Jewish deportees from Romania, see History of the Jews in Transnistria.

+Economy

+Vapniarka is an important railway hub, known as a site of cereal production.